How to Apply to Monmouth University – First-year Students

 What if I am applying as a transfer student?

 Who can I talk to about this process?

 Our admission counselors are on-hand to help!
 You can reach us by phone at 732-571-3456, or email.

-- Common Application with Monmouth University essay
+- Common Application or Monmouth University online Application for Admission

 - $50 application fee

 - Letter of recommendation

 - Standardized test scores (for applicants entering the class of 2021 who choose the Traditional Application Review)

 Applying as an international student?
 International student English proficiency requirements vary by country.
 Please visit monmouth.edu/international for additional information.